DOD Needs to Reevaluate Fighter Pilot Workforce Requirements

 Agency Affected: Department of Defense: Department of the Navy

 Comments: DOD concurred with this recommendation.
 In its initial response, DOD noted that across the Marine Corps, many organizations and offices in addition to the Deputy Commandant for Aviation play integral roles in the continuous evaluation and determination regarding current and future size and mix of manpower requirements for fighter and attack squadrons.
-When we confirm what actions DOD has taken in response to this recommendation, we will provide updated information.
+As of August 2020 DOD has not taken actions in response to this recommendation.

 Recommendation: The Secretary of the Navy should ensure that the Commandant of the Marine Corps and the Deputy Commandant for Aviation reevaluate fighter pilot squadron requirements.
 (Recommendation 3)